Updated: 18 January 2023 & medically reviewed by Dr. Celeste Small

-Alcoholism often has a devastating impact on both mental and physical health.
-It can also greatly affect outward appearance, ranging from minor skin abnormalities to potentially life-threatening conditions.
+Alcohol abuse can greatly affect both mental and physical health.
+It can also affect outward appearance, ranging from minor skin abnormalities to potentially life-threatening conditions.
+Recovered spoke with plastic surgeon Dr. Bart Kachniarz to understand exactly how alcohol abuse affects appearance and what can be done to rectify it.

 - Also a common by-product of liver disease, jaundice is characterized by yellowing of the skin and sclera (the whites) of the eye.
 Some alcohol abusers suffering from jaundice will also experience darkening of the skin around the eyes, mouth, and legs.